1. Choose a topic;

 Where:

-- x(t) = The position of the mass at time t;
+- x(t) = the position of the mass at time t;

-- A = amplitude of motion, which is the maximum distance of the mass from the equilibrium position (in this case, x=0);
+- A = amplitude of the motion, which is the maximum distance of the mass from the equilibrium position (in this case, x=0);

 - \(\phi\) = initial phase or phase constant, which defines the position of the mass at t=0